 In answer to the Red Herring question, when making a statement about the color of the yolk of eggs, under most prescriptive systems of English grammar one says "the yolk of eggs is."
 The subject is yolk, which is singular.
 Of course, many perfectly valid dialects do not necessarily preserve this distinction, and many others allow or require the verb to agree with "eggs" instead of "yolk".

-If it takes six men six hours to dig a six-foot hole, how long does it take to dig half a hole?
+If it takes six men six hours to dig six holes, how long does it take to dig half a hole?
 Answer: You can't dig half a hole.
+(Trivia game Mindtrap adds "A hole is a hole.")

 If you have a cube, each edge two inches long, how many total square inches are there among all eight sides?
 Answer: Hard to say, since cubes have six sides.